wiwa1978/blog-hugo-netlify/content/devops/2019-11-23-AWS_Terraform_Gitlab.md

 ### Configure Gitlab pipeline

 Now that all files are in your git repository, we are going to use Gitlab’s CI/CD functionality.
-To do so, go to Settings > CI/CD first.
+To do so, go to `Settings > CI/CD first`.
 Go to the variables section and add your AWS credentials over there.
 See below screenshot.

 ![AWSGitlab](/images/2019-11-23-4.png)